bosnar/rust-basic-rest/README.md

 # Rust Basic REST API with Axum

-This repository contains a **mini REST API** built using the [Axum](https://github.com/tokio-rs/axum) framework in Rust.
-The purpose of this project is to gain hands-on experience with Rust by developing a basic web service that demonstrates key concepts such as request handling, routing, and CRUD operations.
+This project is a mini REST API built using the Axum framework in Rust.
+The goal of this project is to enhance my understanding of Rust by practicing with:

-## Features

-- **HTTP Request Handling:** Support for common HTTP methods (GET, POST, PUT, DELETE)
-- **CRUD Operations:** Create, Read, Update, and Delete for a simple resource
-- **Error Handling:** Implement proper error responses and status codes
-- **Project Structure:** Follow best practices for organizing Rust web applications
-- **Lightweight Framework:** Use of Axum for building efficient APIs

 ## Getting Started